mike-weiner/display-event-locations-tec/README.md

 5. This is what the tooltip for a featured event will look like after activating this plugin with both the location name and street address enabled in the tooltip.

 ## Changelog

+### 4.3.0
+* Released on Wednesday, June 14, 2023
+* Added: DELTEC custom templates for The Events Calendar are now found in `/tribe-templates/`.
+* Added: The custom DELTEC tooltip template now uses a WordPress action to inject the event's venue information into the tooltip that is displayed when hovering over an event on the monthly calendar view.
+This work creates a clear path forward for future template customizations.
+* Added: The WordPress Plugin Repository listing for this plugin now features the `Community` tag.
+* Added: The plugin `README` includes a simpler description on the plugin's functionality and improved clarity to both the installation instructions and the plugin FAQs.
+All in an effort to make things clearer and less overwhelming to new users.
+* Added: The logic for the custom tooltip template has been moved into `/tribe-templates/month/tooltip-venue.php` and no longer relies on the title template.
+This decouples the plugin's custom tooltip modification from changes that the developers of The Events Calendar might make to the title portion of the tooltip.
+* Fixed: Code throughout the plugin source code was cleaned and simplified for improved clarity and performance.
+* Removed: DELTEC will no longer look in your active child theme for The Events Calendar templates since all of the custom templates are found within the source code for the DELTEC plugin only.
+* Added: `tribe-templates/`
+* Added: `tribe-templates/month/`
+* Added: `tribe-templates/month/tooltip-venue.php`
+* Renamed: `plugin.php` to `display-event-locations-tec.php`
+* Edited: `display-event-locations-tec.php`
+* Edited: `README.md`
+* Edited: `/includes/settings-page/admin-menu.php`
+* Edited: `/includes/settings-page/settings-callbacks.php`
+* Edited: `/includes/settings-page/settings-page.php`
+* Edited: `/includes/settings-page/settings-register.php`
+* Edited: `/includes/settings-page/settings-validate.php`
+* Removed: `/tribe/events/month/calendar-body/day/calendar-events/calendar-event/tooltip/title.php`

 ### 4.2.0
 * Released on October 11, 2022